knowlml/ict4d-playbook/toolkits/girls-and-stem-education.md

 ---
-title: Girls and STEM Education
+title: Girls and STEM Education Reader
 ---

-This toolkit is intended to support Volunteers who are interested in engaging girls and young women in STEM fields of education.
+<p class="lead">Volunteers engage young women and girls in STEAM fields of study (science, technology, engineering, arts, and mathematics) to teach students critical thinking, creative capacity-building, solving real-world challenges, and promoting the value of education.</p>

+Activities engaged in by Volunteers might include:

+- clubs, camps, workshops, and conferences focused on girls as a target audience,
+- mentorship and coaching opportunities, and
+- curriculum development.